 How do situational and individual factors influence women's achievement after exposure to sexism?

 In this line of research, I examine how and why subtle sexism is more undermining than overt sexism for women in an achievement context.
-Furthermore, I study how these situational factors (overt vs. subtle cues of sexism) interact with individual differences, such as gender identification and gender-based rejection sensitivity, to predict how women perceive and respond to instances of sexism.
+Further, I study how these situational factors (overt vs. subtle cues of sexism) interact with individual differences, such as gender identification and gender-based rejection sensitivity, to predict how women perceive and respond to instances of sexism.
 For a recent poster presentation, click here.

 What role did sexism and gender stereotypes play in the 2016 Presidential Election?